 YooRae Choi serves as the Development Associate for the Mayor’s Fund.
 She was born in South Korea and immigrated to the United States at a young age and grew up in New Jersey.
 She graduated from Montclair State University, where she received a bachelor's degree in English with a minor in African American Studies and Studio Art.
 Prior to joining the Mayor's Fund, she served in both the arts and the non-profit sector by serving in institutions such as The Metropolitan Museum of Art, The Rubin Museum and the Foundation Center.

 Chris serves as the Director of Finance and Operations for the Mayor’s Fund.
 She previously served as Finance Manager, bringing over 15 years' experience in Finance and Operations in the non-profit, public and private sectors.
 Her prior employment includes serving as the Finance Manager at Women Make Movies for five years, as well as tenures at the International Center of Photography, Standard Insurance and the City of Lake Oswego.
 Chris is a graduate of Virginia Union University and is originally from Portland, Oregon.
 She currently resides in Brooklyn since moving to New York in 2005.

-Cesaryna Pena is the Special Assistant at the Mayor's Fund to Advance New York City.
+Cesaryna Pena is the Administrative and Programs Associate at the Mayor's Fund to Advance New York City.
 In her role, Cesaryna provides administrative and programmatic support across Mayor’s Fund teams, which include serving as Deputy Agency Chief Contracting Officer.
-Prior to joining the Mayor's Fund, Cesaryana was an Administrative Assistant at a small middle-market investment banking firm while completing a full-time course load at Medgar Evers College.
+Prior to joining the Mayor's Fund, Cesaryna was an Administrative Assistant at a small middle-market investment banking firm while completing a full-time course load at Medgar Evers College.
 Cesaryna graduated with a Bachelor's in Public Administration in May 2015.
 She has also interned with the Fiscal Operations department at the Mayor's Office as well as with the public relations department at Bloomberg LP.
 Cesaryna was born in New York City and lives in upper Manhattan with her parents and three younger brothers.